hulloanson/hullowheel-server/README.md

 Server part of the HulloWheel, a virtual gaming wheel on Linux.

 ## Why?
-I'm a lover of Euro Truck Simulator.
+I'm a lover of Euro Truck Simulator 2.
 I love overspeeding in it.
 Problems are:

 1. I play on Linux (Ubuntu + Steam OS)
 2. I don't have a physical joystick / game wheel